alexcolls/findme/README.md

 ## 🌟 About

-**FindMe** is a revolutionary AI-powered dating platform that brings authenticity back to online dating.
+**OneLove** is a revolutionary AI-powered dating platform that brings authenticity back to online dating.
 Through verified video profiles and intelligent matching, we help you connect with real people looking for meaningful relationships.

-### The FindMe Difference
+### The OneLove Difference

 - **🎥 Video-First Profiles**: No photos, no filters - just authentic video introductions
 - **✅ Verified Users**: Every profile is verified to ensure genuine connections